-Efforts by the District to meet its deferred maintenance include a contribution from the General Fund of \$500,000.
+Efforts by the District to meet its deferred maintenance include a contribution from the General Fund to the Deferred Maintenance Fund in the amount of \$300,000.
+The purpose of this funding is to keep district facilities in good condition.